 An OOO (in Russian “Obchtchestvo s Ogranitschennoy Otvetstvennostuy”) is a company with limited liability, whose charter capital is split into shares.
-It is in fact a form of a commercial legal entity established in Russia that obtains its legal capacity through registration with the respective state authorities.
+It is a form of commercial legal entity established in Russia that obtains its legal capacity through registration with the respective state authorities.

-An OOO is established at a foundation meeting by one or several founders.
-At this meeting, the founders ratify resolution to create a company, the management bodies and the company charter.
+An OOO is established at a foundation meeting by one or more founders.
+At this meeting, the founders ratify a resolution to create a company, the management bodies, and the company charter.

-The charter (foundation document of the company in Russia) contains all relevant data about the company, especially its name and headquarter, structure and capacity of its management body, as well as the partners’ rights and obligations.
+The charter (foundation document of the company in Russia) contains all relevant data about the company, especially its name and headquarters, structure and capacity of its management body, and the partners’ rights and obligations.

-The top management body is the general meeting of the founders which meets once a year.
-The general meeting of the founders is exclusively responsible for all key decisions of the company and executes the management right and control.
-The number of founders in a company should be up to 50.
-Otherwise the company has to be transformed into a joint stock company within a year.
-The charter capital consists of the value of the partners’ deposits with its minimum amount of 10,000 RUB.
+The top management body is the general meeting of the founders, which happens once a year.
+The general meeting of the founders is exclusively responsible for all key decisions of the company and executes the management rights and control.
+The number of founders in a company can be up to 50.
+Otherwise, the company has to be transformed into a joint stock company within a year.
+The charter capital consists of the value of the partners’ deposits, with a minimum amount of RUB 10,000.

 The OOO is fully responsible for its liabilities with its total assets.
 However, it is not liable for the responsibilities of its partners.
 Likewise, the partners are not responsible for the liabilities of the company and only bear risks in the amount of their own shares.